Confiança Esporte Clube

-Confiança Esporte Clube, commonly known as Confiança, is a Brazilian football club based in Sapé, in the state of Paraíba, Brazil.
-The club was founded on April 22, 1953, and plays its home matches at the Estádio Luiz Ribeiro Coutinho, commonly known as Ribeirão, which has a capacity of 2,500 spectators.
+Confiança Esporte Clube, commonly known as Confiança de Sapé or just Confiança, is a Brazilian football club based in Sapé, in the state of Paraíba, Brazil.
+The club was founded on 22 April 1953, and plays its home matches at the Estádio Luiz Ribeiro Coutinho, commonly known as Ribeirão, which has a capacity of 2,500 spectators.

 Confiança has won the Campeonato Paraibano once.

 History

 The club was founded on April 22, 1953.
 Confiança won the Campeonato Paraibano in 1997, and the Copa Rural in 2005.